victoria-lmy/Portfolio/README.md

-This is my public portfolio for the Telling Stories with Data at CMU: https://victoria-lmy.github.io/Portfolio/ The second page can be linked to as [To view dataviz2, please click on me!](/dataviz2.md) The third page can be linked to as [To view Assignment 3&4, please click on me!](/Assignment3&4.md) The final project page can be linked to as [To view Final project, please click on me!](/Final_Project_Victoria.md)
+This is my public portfolio for the Telling Stories with Data at CMU: https://victoria-lmy.github.io/Portfolio/ The second page can be linked to as [To view dataviz2, please click on me!](/dataviz2.md) The third page can be linked to as [To view Assignment 3&4, please click on me!](/Assignment3&4.md) The final project page can be linked to as [To view the part 1 of the Final project, please click on me!](/Final_Project_Victoria_Part 1.md)

 ![Example](Sheet1.png)